Classic Greek Baklava

 - Your friends and family will be in awe when you tell them you made baklava!

-- It’s easier than it looks.
+- This baklava recipe is easier than it looks.
 If you haven’t worked with filo, I’ve included some tips below.

 - If you’re a nut lover, you must make a batch!!

 I was blessed to spend most of my childhood in a small, Midwest university town.
-Basically, Ames, Iowa, was in the middle of nowhere, but the college brought many benefits.
+Ames, Iowa, was in the middle of nowhere, but the college brought many benefits.
 We’d attend the symphony, theater, and football games.
-So what if all the key players were university students!
+We didn’t care that all the key players were university students!
 My parents became friends with folks from all over the world and with that, we were exposed to new cuisines.

 - Filo dough is usually found in your grocer’s freezer case.
 Follow the instructions on the box for defrosting.
 A slow overnight defrosting in the refrigerator is usually the best option.